Jay-Bhalala/VibeRooms/README.md

 2. **Set up the Backend**

-   Navigate to the server directory and install dependencies & Start the backend server:
+   Navigate to the server directory and install dependencies & start the backend server:

    ```bash
    cd server